vuejs/vitepress/docs/en/reference/default-theme-nav.md

 }
 ```

 Your component will be rendered in the navigation bar.
-VitePress will provide the `text` and `screenMenu` props to your component:
+VitePress will provide the following additional props to the component:

-- `text`: the text configured in the navigation bar item
-- `screenMenu`: a boolean indicating whether the navigation bar is in the screen menu mode
+- `screenMenu`: an optional boolean indicating whether the component is inside mobile navigation menu

-You can check an example in the e2e tests [here](https://github.com/vuejs/vitepress/tree/main/__tests__/e2e/.vitepress)
+You can check an example in the e2e tests [here](https://github.com/vuejs/vitepress/tree/main/__tests__/e2e/.vitepress).